NicholasBurgo/portfolio_Template/README.md

 # My Portfolio Template # My Old website design but still good

-Hey!
-So I made this portfolio website template for my web dev class and figured other students might want to use it too.
-It's got some pretty cool animations and looks way better than the basic templates you usually find online.
+.Hey!
+So I made this portfolio website template for my old portfolio and I thought other students might want to use it too, or build off of it!

 ## What it looks like